 AMD Symptoms and Risk Factors

-As the leading cause of adult blindness, age-related macular degeneration is three times more common than glaucomaii and affects one in eight adults over age 60.ii Though common, it often goes undiagnosed until after significant, irreversible vision loss has occurred.
+As the leading cause of adult blindness in developed countries, age-related macular degeneration is three times more common than glaucomaii and affects one in eight adults over age 60.ii Though common, it often goes undiagnosed until after significant, irreversible vision loss has occurred.
 Knowing the signs and symptoms of AMD is the first step toward preventing the dramatic consequences of untreated disease.

 Some symptoms of macular degeneration are detected early, yet not connected to the disease until after the condition is fairly advanced.
 Other symptoms seem more obtrusive and are likely to trigger a visit to the eye care professional:

 - Difficulty reading in dim light

 - Central vision loss

 Also known as “night blindness,” impaired dark adaptation is the earliest symptom of AMD.ii Physical changes occurring in the early development of AMD compromise the eye’s ability to adjust to darkness.
 This can make it difficult to drive at night, read in dim light or adjust to dark places, like walking into a dark movie theater.
 More noticeable visual deficits become evident as the disease progresses, such as worsened visual acuity, distorted vision and central vision loss.

 AMD Risk Factors

 There are also many risk factors associated with the development of AMD.
 Most risk factors can’t be modified, though others can be managed to some extent.